nerdfiles/chordlike/plan/readme.md

-chordlike is about WebChords. a WebChord is a concept i theorized when working on a different project, or perhaps even back when i started my first re-design of my webjournal (a weedy florilegium). fundamentally, the concept fits into an ontology as a "norm" (so that we can start talking about its existence among others). without digging into the ontological specificity here, a "chord" is something like a `<input />` with super powers, but in truth, the locus of capability begins from the cursor and its "shadow" as it were: _[_]
+chordlike is about WebChords. a WebChord is a concept i theorized when working on a different project, or perhaps even back when i started my first re-design of my first (self-hosted) webjournal (a weedy florilegium). fundamentally, the concept fits into an ontology as a "norm" (so that we can start talking about its existence among others). without digging into the ontological specificity here, a "chord" is something like a `<input />` with super powers, but in truth, the locus of capability begins from the cursor and its "shadow" as it
+were: `_[_]`

 it goes without saying that the cursor is a ubiquitous feature of interfaces;
 it's everywhere. it's recognizable albeit not "simple" for its ubiquity